Rebuild Lagos Trust Fund: 2020

-Faced with culling the huge amount of funds required to rehabilitate, reconstruct or preserve damaged public assets, the governor, Babajide Sanwo-Olu inaugurated an eight member Board of Trustees.
+Faced with culling the huge amount of funds required to rehabilitate, reconstruct or preserve damaged public assets, the governor, Babajide Sanwo-Olu inaugurated an eight-member Board of Trustees.
 They are Yemi Cardoso (board chairman), Bola Adesola, Olujimi Hotonu (who currently serves as the Fund's chief executive officer), Olugbenga Agboola, Sam Egube, Konyin Ajayi, Mohammed Yahaya and Abubakar Suleiman.

 2021

 The Rebuilding Trust Fund Committee's principal mandate was scoped to phased and multisector infrastructure project plans coupled with fostering engagement built on faith in and long-term support from the public.
 Hence, the governance and organizational structures of The Fund required a change With autonomy, transparency, accountability and integrity serving as the guard rails of project planning and implementation.
 To fulfil its mandate, grow partnerships and collaborations, assure continuity, mitigate project risks and ensure sustainability of its programs and initiatives.

-More so, to explore and access funding through partnerships, institutions and other legitimate channels beyond the take-off grant from the government of Lagos Sate, the decision was reached to register and incorporate The Fund as "Rebuild Lagos Trust Fund LTD/GTE" on 26 April 2021.
+More so, to explore and access funding through partnerships, institutions and other legitimate channels beyond the take-off grant from the government of Lagos State, the decision was reached to register and incorporate The Fund as "Rebuild Lagos Trust Fund LTD/GTE" on 26 April 2021.
 A non-profit organization to advise the state government on the most critical assets to prioritize for rehabilitation, reconstruction or renovation; and to design and implement global standard operating and funding model for its operations.
 RLTF was also charged with the responsibilities of developing and implementing a prioritization framework to guide all rebuilding effort to deliver positive and maximum social, environmental and economic benefits for the people of Lagos State; and making the detail costs and progress of the rebuilding of destroyed assets available to the public.